Shopify/ruby-lsp/SERVER_EXTENSIONS.md

 ### Enhancing features

 All Ruby LSP requests are listeners that handle specific node types.
-To enhance a request, the extension must create and register a listener that will collect extra results that will be automatically appended to the base language server response.
+To enhance a request, the extension must create a listener that will collect extra results that will be automatically appended to the base language server response.
+Additionally, `Extension` has to implement a factory method that instantiates the listener.

 For example: to add a message on hover saying "Hello!" on top of the base hover behavior of the Ruby LSP, we can use the following listener implementation.